fabienfrfr/tptt/docs/liza-training.md

 model.backbone.print_trainable_parameters()
 ```

 After that, it's classical training from Transformer library.
-But `AdjustMaGWeightCallback` it's used and optional.
+But `LiZACallback` it's used and optional.

 ## Data Loading and Preparation